vgvinay2/birdlist/README.md

 About Application
 =======
-This application is built in Sinatra ruby and Mongodb.It is croud operation for bird model.
+This application is built in Sinatra ruby and Mongodb.It is crud operations for bird model.

 For Running Application Required Steps
 ============